cloudfoundry/cf-mysql-release/README.md

 #### Broker nodes

 There are also two broker jobs (cf-mysql-broker\_z1, cf-mysql-broker\_z2) which should be deployed with one instance each to different subnets.
-The brokers each register a route with , which load balances requests across the brokers.
+The brokers each register a route with the router, which load balances requests across the brokers.

 <a name="create_manifest"></a>
 ### Create Manifest and Deploy